 of a Forest Project, as defined following the requirements in Section 4 of this protocol.
-Also, the property associated with this area.
+Also, credential approved by a government agency in a the property associated with this area.

 Project Life Refers to the duration of a Forest Project and its associated monitoring and verification activities, as defined in Section 3.4.